The law protects you…and the bears.

 As a resident of bear country, you should know and follow these regulations - for your safety and for the bears' safety.

 F.A.C.
-68A-4.001: Intentionally placing food or garbage, allowing food or garbage, or offering food or garbage in such a manner that it attracts black bears, foxes, or raccoons and in a manner that is likely to create or creates a public nuisance is prohibited.
+68A-4.001: Intentionally feeding bears is prohibited and placing food or garbage, allowing the placement of food or garbage, or offering food or garbage that attracts bears and is likely to create or creates a nuisance is prohibited after receiving prior written notification from the Commission.

 F.A.C.
 68A-4.004: Whenever the taking or possession of wildlife or freshwater fish is prohibited, the possession of any carcass or portion of the carcass of such wildlife or freshwater fish is prohibited,